MlennGarien/800craft/README.txt

 Thanks to 800Craft code contributers:
     Rebelliousdude, boblol0909, WaterGod469 and Maicke98 for trying.

-With testing from Pure2K12 and Xanderortiz.
+With testing from Pure2K12, LeChosenOne and Xanderortiz.

+And suggestions from Project-Vanilla and the Au70 Community

+Thanks to Minecraft servers that helped test and improve 800Craft:
+    Au70 Galaxy, Project Vanilla and [AWESOME+PROTECTED] Xander Ortiz

 Thanks to fCraft code contributors and modders:
     Asiekierka, Dag10, Destroyer, FontPeg, M1_Abrams, Optical-Lza,